 At Bijon, a Beverly Hills clothing store, one man bought a suitcase covered in crocodile skin for $100,000 the day after the plunge, said store manager Manijeh Messa.

 ″He said the market was bad, but he was comfortable buying the suitcase,″ said Messa.

 Less fortunate types, even those who don’t own stocks, may be less sanguine about the collapse, according to Chimerine.

 ″This has created a lot of fear in people,″ the economist said, adding that ″the average person, worried about their IRA or pension account″ will become more cautious.

-Its Consumer Confidence Index, compiled from a survey taken Oct.
+The business research organization said its Consumer Confidence Index, compiled from a survey taken Oct.
 22-25, fell to 110.4 from 116.9 during the first two weeks of the month.
-The latest period follows the stock market's historic collapse on Oct.
+The latest period follows the stock market’s historic collapse on Oct.
 19, when stocks lost more than $500 billion in value.

 The prospect of Americans reducing their spending presents a major problem for the economy since consumer spending accounts for two-thirds of the gross national product, the broadest measure of the nation’s economic health.

 Just the anticipation of lower spending could be dangerous, said Jeffrey Edelman, a retail industry analyst for the investment firm Drexel Burnham Lambert Inc.

 ″The real question is whether companies, manufacturers and retailers get scared to death and begin cutting back indiscriminately, which would force a slowdown in the economy,″ Edelman said.